Hip Abductors - What are they & how do I strengthen them?

 Strong hip abductors are also essential in correcting and maintaining proper pelvic alignment, which is fundamental to various movements including walking and running.
 Notably, hip abductor strength is integral to knee stability during weight-bearing exercises and can assist in the management of conditions such as knee osteoarthritis, providing a non-pharmaceutical option for pain relief.

-The Starting Position and Form for Hip Abduction Exercises
+Form for Hip Abduction Exercises

 Proper form and starting position are paramount in hip abduction exercises to avoid strain and maximise effectiveness.
 When setting up for standing hip abductions, it is essential to stand with a straight back and with feet pointing forward.
 This initial position ensures core engagement and spinal alignment.
 The exercise entails moving the leg laterally, away from the body’s midline, until there is tension felt along the outer hip and thigh.